porsche-design-system/porsche-design-system/packages/storefront/src/pages/patterns/forms/guidelines.md

 A typical form in Porsche web applications is made up of five basic elements:

 1. **The general structure**
-  … is defined by how the form is being played out within the specific page, involving column layout, logical sections as well as proper spacings helping the user to capture the form at first sight.
+  … is defined by how the form is being layed out within the specific page, involving column layout, logical sections as well as proper spacings helping the user to capture the form at first sight.

 2. **Form fields**
   … provide all input options the user needs to fill out the form, whether it's commonly used free-form text input (Text Fields, Text Areas) or specific data inputs (such as Checkboxes, Radio Buttons, Select).
 They can have different states and variants that are described in the specific component guidelines.